getgoui/go-ui/docs/docs/guides/01-getting-started.md

 ## Framework setup

-You can use our patterns and components within your preferred JavaScript framework or *no framework at all*, [see how](./integration/web-components.md).
+You can use our patterns and components within your preferred JavaScript framework or *no framework at all*.

 - [Angular](./integration/angular.md)
 - [React](./integration/react.md)